lmeller-git/Kasino/README.md

 The rank error and delay are in general unbounded.
 However, the rank error and delay of some schedules is bounded with high probabilty.
 The exact bounds here are differing across different schedulers.

-For more information refer to the schedulers documenation and the reference papers.
+For more information refer to the schedulers documentaion and the reference papers.

 ### Perfomance